jasonliao/Everything-I-Learn/Note/README.md

 # My Note Here

-I prefer write my note on .md
+I prefer write my note on .md, some of them were placed on my [blog](http://l-movingon.github.io/)

 .
 +---- _HTML